 Bolt, Volt.
 Chevrolet’s two electrified models sound a lot alike, but they’re completely different cars.
 The Bolt is an all-electric car, meaning it does not run on gasoline and relies exclusively on electricity to move forward.

-Now well into its second generation, the Volt is a plug-in hybrid car equipped with a four-cylinder engine that takes over when the battery runs out of electricity.
-If you’re not sure which one to choose, read on for our Chevy Bolt vs. Volt comparison highlighting design, technology, performance, and safety.
+Now out of production, the Volt is a plug-in hybrid car equipped with a four-cylinder engine that takes over when the battery runs out of electricity.
+If you’re hesitating between a used Volt and a new Bolt, read on for our Chevy Bolt vs. Volt comparison highlighting design, technology, performance, and safety.

 An electric car is, by definition, a high-tech vehicle.
 To that end, even the base version of the Chevy Bolt comes with a 10.2-inch touchscreen integrated in the dashboard, Bluetooth connectivity, voice commands, and Android Auto/Apple CarPlay compatibility.
 Music plays through a six-speaker sound system.
 The optional infotainment package offered on the Premier trim bundles a nicer, seven-speaker sound system made by Bose, a wireless phone charger, and two USB charging ports for the passengers sitting in the back.